melezhik/sparrow/README.md

     $ sparrow task ini system/disk
     # so on ...

+### Dump task configuration

+You may dump task configuration using `--dump-config` flag, no action will be performed, just task configuration data will be printed out in JSON format:

+    $ sparrow task run system/disk --dump-config

+Dump-config could be useful when copy some task configuration into other:

+    $ sparrow task run system/disk --dump-config > /tmp/system-disk.json
+    $ nano /tmp/system-disk.json
+    $ sparrow task load ini system/disk2 /tmp/system-disk.json

 ## Task boxes API

 Use this command to run task box